Xinglab/CLAM/README.md

   --call-transcriptome  Call peaks on transcriptome instead of genes with
                         multi-mappers.
 [Default: False]
 ```
 And you can specify your own parameters accordingly.
-For example, for m6A RIP-seq, window size parameter (-w) for re-aligner should be set to 100.
+For example, for **m6A RIP-seq**, window size parameter (-w) and maximum gaps (--max-gap) for re-aligner should be set to 100.

 ## Output
 The output of the re-aligner is "assigned_multimapped_reads.bam", which is a customized BAM file following SAM format.
 Note that the re-aligned weights are stored in "AS:f" tag, so please be aware and do not change/omit it.